Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: Tensor network history

 \section{Tensor network history}

-Around the beginning of the 21st century, the concept of MPS, which has been a fundamental part of TNs, were integrated from several pioneering studies independently developed in various research fields in theoretical physics.
+Around the beginning of the 21st century, the concept of MPS, which has been a fundamental part of the TN, was integrated from several pioneering studies independently developed in various research fields in theoretical physics.
 Let us begin with the chronological sequence in the earlier developments which led to the modern MPS formalism.